flutterwtf/survey_sdk/admin/README.md

 This is an administrative package for the Flutter Survey SDK.
 This package provides a web interface for configuring, managing, and viewing survey responses.

-## Installation

-Add the following dependency to your pubspec.yaml file:

-    dependencies:
-      survey_admin: ^1.0.0

 ## Building

 flutter pub run build_runner build